Chuck McGill, Master CFI, MEI, CFII

 San Diego CA

-To help put these achievements in their proper perspective, there are approximately 97,000 CFIs in the United States.
-Fewer than 700 of those aviation educators have achieved that professional distinction thus far.
-The last 18 National Flight Instructors of the Year or FAASTeam Representatives of the Year were Master CFIs (see: http://www.GeneralAviationAwards.org/) while Chuck is one of only 52 California teachers of flight to earn this prestigious "Master" title.
+To help put these achievements in their proper perspective, there are approximately 101,000 FAA-certificated CFIs in the United States.
+Fewer than 800 of them have earned Master accreditation thus far.
+As a measure of the significance and prestige associated with this title, twenty-three (23) of the last National Flight Instructors of the Year, National FAASTeam Representatives of the Year, or National Aviation Maintenance Techs (AMTs) of the Year were Masters (see: http://www.GeneralAviationAwards.org/).
+In addition, the FAA has approved the accreditation as an alternate means for CFIs to renew their flight instructor certificates.
+Chuck is one of only 55 California teachers of flight to earn this prestigious "Master" title.

 In the words of former FAA Administrator Marion Blakey, "The Master Instructor accreditation singles out the best that the right seat has to offer."